tiagonlopes/FinTech_Challenges/Assignment03/Starter_Code/Readme.md

 ## Data

 The data is included on the folder Resources, however if you would like to adapt your code to another set of data, it should be quite easy.
-This data has pricing information of the two different exchanges tools, like:
+This data has pricing information of the two different exchanges tools, like:\n
     - Open
     - High
     - Low